PCEr-Forum/Engineer-S-Forum/README.md

-## A Digital social platform of Engineering Excellence
+## Social platform of Engineering Excellence